didiersmith/steve/chapters/the-commonwealth-of-new-sealand.md

 Russell and Stacy raised their eyebrows.

 In the end, they couldn't agree.
 A compromise was struck.
-The Commonwealth of New Sealand would be split into three separate entities - Russell's People's Republic, Stacy's Theocratic Dominion, Vincent's Anarchy.
+The Commonwealth of New Sealand would be split into three separate entities - Russell's People's Republic, Stacy's Theocratic Dominion, and Vincent's Anarchy.
 Time would be the judge of their success.